DependencyTrack/hyades/README.md

 scalable™ services.
 We're using [Apache Kafka] (or Kafka-compatible brokers like [Redpanda]) for communicating between API server and Hyades services.

+If you're interested in the technical background of this project, please refer to 👉 [`WTF.md`](WTF.md) 👈.

 The main objectives of Hyades are:

-* Allow Dependency-Track to scale to portfolios spanning hundreds of thousands of projects
+* Enable Dependency-Track to handle portfolios spanning hundreds of thousands of projects
-* ...
+* Improve resilience of Dependency-Track, providing more confidence when relying on it in critical workflows
+* Improve deployment and configuration management experience for containerized / cloud native tech stacks

 Other than separating responsibilities, the API server has been modified to allow for high availability (active-active) deployments.
-Various "hot paths", like [processing of uploaded BOMs](https://github.com/DependencyTrack/hyades-apiserver/pull/218), in the existing code have been optimized.
+Various "hot paths", like [processing of uploaded BOMs](https://github.com/DependencyTrack/hyades-apiserver/pull/218), have been optimized in the existing code.
+Further optimization is an ongoing effort.

 Hyades already is a *superset* of Dependency-Track, as changes up to Dependency-Track v4.9.1 were ported, and features made possible by the new architecture have been implemented on top.

-If you're interested in the technical background of this project, please refer to 👉 [`WTF.md`](WTF.md) 👈.
+Where possible, improvements made in Hyades are, or will be, backported to Dependency-Track v4.x.

+## Features

+Generally, Hyades can do [everything Dependency-Track can do](https://github.com/DependencyTrack/dependency-track#features).

-As of now, Hyades is capable of:
+On top of that, it is capable of:

-* Performing vulnerability analysis using scanners that leverage:
-  * Dependency-Track's internal vulnerability database
-  * [National Vulnerability Database] (NVD)
-  * [GitHub Security Advisories] (GHSA)
-  * [Open Source Vulnerabilities] (OSV)
-  * [Sonatype OSS Index]
-  * [Snyk] (requires paid subscription)
+* Evaluating policies defined in the [Common Expression Language](https://dependencytrack.github.io/hyades/latest/usage/policy-compliance/expressions/) (CEL)
-* Gathering component metadata from remote repositories
+* Verifying the integrity of components, based on hashes consumed from BOMs and remote repositories

-* Sending [notifications] via all channels supported by the original API server (E-Mail, Webhook, etc.)
+## Architecture

-Here's a rough overview of the architecture:
+Rough overview of the architecture:

 ![Architecture Overview](docs/architecture-overview.png)

+Except the mirror service (which is not actively involved in event processing), all services can be scaled up and down, to and from multiple instances.
+Despite being written in Java, all services except the API server can optionally be deployed as self-contained native binaries, offering a lower resource footprint.

 To read more about the individual services, refer to their respective `REAMDE.md`: